Ecommerce in Hungary

 According to data from the acclaimed CIA Factbook, Hungary has about 6.17 million Internet users, who account for 62% of the total population.
-A study by Gemius shows that one in four online Hungarians is between the ages of 25 and 34 and about 86% of the online audience uses the Internet on a daily basis.
-Data from Eurostat shows that 20% of Hungarians (aged 16 to 74) have bought something over the Internet in the last three months.
+Eurostat‘s data from 2018 shows that 29% of Hungarians (aged 16 to 74) have bought something over the Internet in the last three months.

-Research from eNET shows that one in five Hungarian Internet users has a tablet. while another study from the same company suggest the number of people buying goods online reached 3.4 million in 2014.
-This equals 72% of regular adult Internet users.
+Research from eNET shows that one in five Hungarian Internet users has a tablet, while another study from the same company suggest the number of people buying goods online reached 5.4 million in 2018.
+This equals 91 percent of regular adult Internet users.

 This last study also shares some insights into the preferred payment methods in Hungary.
-It seems that Hungarian online consumers prefer to pay upon receiving the goods (58%) or to pay using a bank transfer (45%).
-When it comes to choosing a delivery method, it shows that most people (72%) want their goods being delivered at home, via a courier service.
-The study also claims 82% of the respondents say that shipping costs are the main consideration when choosing a delivery or pickup method.
+It seems that about 51 percent prefer to pay with non-cash, while 19 percent like to pay with cash.
+The proportion of people who like both is almost unchanged at 30 percent.
+When it comes to choosing a delivery method, it shows that most people (72 percent) want their goods being delivered at home, via a courier service.
+The study also claims 82 percent of the respondents say that shipping costs are the main consideration when choosing a delivery or pickup method.
 Half of all online buyers consider the delivery time as important when deciding on the delivery method, while easy access to the pickup point is deemed the least important.
 In 2017, cash on delivery was still the most popular payment method in Hungary.

 The ecommerce market in Hungary